aaronbloomfield/ccc/hws/arbitrage/index.md

 The problem with fixed exchange rates is that it is easy to deplete the DEX of funds -- one could exchange 1 ETH for 20 TC via the D20 DEX, then back for 5 ETH via the D4 DEX, and repeat forever.
 This would deplete the reserves of the DEXes and also cause the blockchain size to balloon.
 It would also prevent other students from using the DEXes.
 For this reason, there are three limiters in effect for DDC and these DEXes:

 - You may not make more than 1 exchange to a given DEX every 5 minutes (300 seconds).
 This is checked by looking at the block timestamp.
 Remix will not always be able to judge correctly when 5 minutes has passed; see the [Arbitrage trading](../arbitrage/index.html) ([md](../arbitrage/index.md)) for details (in the "Notes and Hints" tab, under "`block.timestamp()` behavior").
-This time limit is per DEX, so if you exchange with one DEX, you can still exchange with another right away.
+This time limit is per DEX, so if you exchange with one DEX, you can still exchange with another DEX right away.
 - You may not receive more than 10,000 ether from all of these DEXes combined.
 This is a total, and is independent of how much you have paid back to the DEXes.
 Thus, if you exchange for 10,000 ether from one of the DEXes, and then exchange it back for DDC with that same DEX, this limit will still take effect and none of these six DEXes will allow any further exchanges for ether.
 Thus, you should try exchanging for smaller values (say, 10 ether).
 - You may not own more than 100,000 DDC at any one time.
 Unlike the previous limitation, this is a single snapshot, so if you are at the limit, and you exchange some back, you can then exchange for more DDC.

 These values can be changed by the course instructor, although that may take some time (i.e., it's not instantaneous).
-However, you should use smaller amounts -- don't start by trading in a huge amount of ether, or all of your DDC, as this will cause you to hit your limits very quickly.
+However, you should use smaller amounts in your testing -- don't start by trading in a huge amount of ether, or all of your DDC, as this will cause you to hit your limits very quickly.

 Keep in mind that the difficult part of this assignment is making the calculations.
 During testing you can have your code make those calculations, print out the result (and lots of intermediate values), but not make the actual trade on the blockchain.
 When you finally submit your solution, it should print out exactly one line, as described above, and make the trade.